 WHAT DOES IT MEAN TO BE A CIS MEMBER SCHOOL?

-The Council of International Schools (CIS) is a global non-profit membership organization that provides services to schools, higher education institutions and individuals focused on international education.
+The Council of International Schools (CIS) is a global non-profit membership organization committed to high-quality education.
+Our community includes more than 1360 schools and universities representing 123 countries.

 All CIS member schools are committed to incorporating international and intercultural perspective into their programmes so that students can move forward with the attitudes, knowledge and understanding that will provide them with a solid base wherever their studies or work may take them.
 To become members of CIS, schools participate in a rigorous application process which includes an evaluative visit to the school by a CIS staff member to ensure the school meets the membership criteria and standards.
 All member schools also agree to support and uphold the CIS Code of Ethics.